-Week 6 - Washington to Truleigh Hill...
-8.4 miles.
+WALK 6 - WASHINGTON TO TRULEIGH HILL...
+8.4 MILES.

 A mile down the A24, south of the Washington roundabout, is a small car park which is at the bottom of a sharp rise, up a windy chalk and flint track.

-This is our startpoint for week #6 of our South Downs Way odyssey.
+This is the starting point for Walk #6 of our South Downs Way odyssey.